Levi Randolph: Hapoel Jerusalem (2022–2024)

 On July 2, 2022, Randolph signed a one-year contract with Hapoel Jerusalem B.C of the Israeli Premier League and the Basketball Champions League.

 Maccabi Tel Aviv (2024–2025)

 In July 2024, Randolph signed a one-year contract with Maccabi Tel Aviv of the Israeli Premier League and the EuroLeague.

-Zenit Saint Petersburg (2025-present)
+Zenit Saint Petersburg (2025–2026)

 On July 24, 2025, Randolph signed a two-year contract with Zenit Saint Petersburg of the VTB United League.

+Hapoel Tel Aviv (2026)

+On February 23, 2026, Randolph signed for Hapoel Tel Aviv of the Israeli Premier League and the EuroLeague.

 Personal life

 The son of Levi and Mia Randolph, he graduated in August 2014 with a degree in marketing.